markruddy/markruddy.github.io/_pages/cv.md

 ## Personal Statement

-I'm a Data Scientist using R, databases, GIS and other tools to tidy, explore, and visualise data; deliver reproducible work; and creatively communicate ideas and insights.
+I'm a Data-driven scientist using R, databases, GIS and other tools to tidy, explore, and visualise data; deliver reproducible work; and creatively communicate ideas and insights.

 My background in Earth and environmental sciences (PhD, MSc, PgDip) has been the springboard to over 10 years' data-oriented experience in public and private sector projects.